 Before English spelling was standardized a few hundred

 of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Sawkill include Salkeld, Salked, Salkeed, Salkelds and others.

-Another 20 words (1 lines of text) are included under the topic Early Sawkill Notables in all our PDF Extended History products and printed products wherever possible.
+.
+"He was possibly of Queen's College, Oxford, but did not graduate, and was...
+Another 150 words (11 lines of text) are included under the topic Early Sawkill Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Sawkill family moved to Ireland

 , but this topic is not covered in this excerpt.
 More information about their life in Ireland

 is included in all our PDF Extended History products